gyro802b/mod-arith-grokking-llc/README.md

 - **No determinism guarantees**: DataLoader shuffling and CUDA operations introduce non-determinism across environments.
 This is less of a problem when performing full-batch training, but for batch size ablations this is a known issue.
 - **LLC estimation variance**: SGLD-based estimation has inherent noise; more chains/draws would improve reliability.

-## What I Would Do With More Compute
+## What Could Be Done With More Compute & Time

 1. Run 5 seeds per architecture with error bars on all metrics
 2. Sweep LLC estimation hyperparameters (gamma, learning rate, num_draws)
-3. Add positional encoding ablations to isolate Clock/Pizza algorithm emergence
+3. Add more algorithm metrics from Clock/Pizza paper (attention patterns, PCAs)
 4. Track LLC evolution at finer granularity around the grokking transition

 ## References